CSE370 PAL Tutorial - Using Active-HDL to Compile to PALs

 programmer so that the chip is as close to the lever as possible.
 This

-should be left towards the top of the programmer.
-DO NOT force the chip
+for pins should be left towards the top of the programmer.
+DO NOT force

-in.
+the chip in.
 Make sure to properly align the pins.
-The bottom of the
+The bottom

-chip should be near the bottom of the programmer which is next to the
+of the chip should be near the bottom of the programmer which is next to

 After placing the chip in the programmer close the lever.

 - From the programs menu go to